UniversalDependencies/docs/_pt/index.md

   * Finite verb `Fin`, tagged [VERB]() or [AUX](), e.g. _estudo_ “I study”.
   * Participle `Part`, tagged [VERB]() or [AUX](), e.g. _estudado_ “studied”.
   * Gerund `Ger` or present participle, tagged [VERB]() or [AUX](), e.g. _estudando_ “studying”.

+### Multiword expressions

+As documented in [1], the indication of the POS tags in the case of 'fixed' MWEs is particularly relevant, as these ex-pressions are crystallized in such way that their components can have completely different POStags from the total expression.
+Having the information about the POS-tag of the entire MWE inthe MISC field helps to justify some dependency relations.
+We use adopted the `MWEPOS=VAL` for such cases, where val is any valid value for the UPOSTAG field.

 ### Features